On common fundamental domains: Introduction

 \section{Introduction}

-In the late fifties, H. Steinhaus asked if there exists a set in the plane that intersects every isometric copy of the integer lattice $\bz \times \bz$ in exactly one point.
-Such a set $S$ is also characterized by the condition that every rotation of $S$ tiles the plane, or, in other words, $S$ is a fundamental domain for all rotations of the lattice $\bz^2$.
-The problem was solved recently by Jackson and Mauldin in \cite{JaMa02}.
-An excellent survey of the problem is given in \cite{JaMa03}.
-However, it is not known if the set they constructed is measurable.
-Mauldin and Chan showed in \cite{ChMa07} that there are obstuctions for a positive answer to Steihaus' question in higher dimensions.

 In \cite{HW01}, motivated by the study of Weyl-Heisenberg (or Gabor) frames, Deguang Han and Yang Wang proved that two lattices in $\br^n$ having the same finite co-volume have a common measurable fundamental domain.
 We will present a much more general result in Theorem \ref{thi13}: consider two lattices in a group of polynomial growth (Definition \ref{defi11}), one acting on the left and the other acting on the right.
-Assume that the lattices have the same co-volume.
-Then they have a common fundamental domain.
+Assuming that the two given lattices have the same co-volume, we then prove that they must have a common measurable fundamental domain.

-It is easy to see that the condition is necessary, i.e., that if there is a common fundamental domain for a given left/right pair of lattices, then the value of the co-volume numbers computed from the two sides must be the same (Lemma \ref{lemj3}).
+It is easy to see that the condition is necessary, i.e., that if there is a common fundamental domain for a given left/right pair of lattices, then the value of the co-volume numbers computed from the two sides must be the same.
 But the converse implication seems unexpected: It states that a difference in these two numbers is the only obstruction.
 In other words, when a pair of lattices is given, then a difference in the value of these co-volume numbers is the only obstruction to the existence of a common fundamental domain.

 Since our fundamental domains and the corresponding tilings of the ambient group are defined within the measurable category, there is a vast variation of possibilities, and it is often difficult to produce algorithms for computing common fundamental domains.
 While lattices are known in the case of $\br^n$, this is not the case for non-abelian groups.
 Hence in section \ref{lat} we specialize to nilpotent Lie groups, and the Heisenberg group $G = H(\br)$ in particular.
 Moreover for each lattice, we show that there are natural and concrete choices of fundamental domains.
-Nonetheless, explicit formulas for common fundamental domains are hard to come by.
+Nonetheless, explicit formulas for {\it common} fundamental domains are hard to come by.

 Despite these difficulties, our condition in Theorem \ref{thi13} that a pair of left/right lattices yields equal co-volume numbers is relatively easy to verify.
 And hence we get the existence of a common fundamental domain in all these cases.